 Her first reaction was to ask her coach to send her home.
 But she chose a different way, and went on to become one of the UK’s greatest athletes.

 Hannah’s inspiring story shows that, although we can’t always choose the challenge that faces us, we can always choose how we meet it.

 Hannah was joined by Daniel Gray, Chairman of Physcap, a Leeds-based charity, working to improve quality of life for children with physical and mental disabilities across Yorkshire.

 Daniel spoke of the tremendous work the charity does for children, and echoed Hannah’s message of giving every child with a disability hope, will to achieve and determination that nothing will beat them.

 As BigChange’s charity partner of the month, Physcap will receive the £1,250 raised so far to further its incredible cause.

 Next month, we’re excited to welcome Janet Street-Porter, the journalist and broadcaster.
 Our charity partner is Homeless Street Angels, who provide assistance and resources for the homeless in Leeds.
-You can donate to Homeless Street Angels here.

 February 2021 – Kevin Sinfield MBE revealed the caring heart inside a man of iron, as he told February’s Motivational Monday that raising more than £2.5m for Motor Neurone Disease (MND) was a bigger achievement than leading Leeds Rhinos to seven Super League championships.